Surveillance Australia: History

 Surveillance Australia was established in 1994 by National Jet Systems as a subsidiary to operate fixed-wing aerial surveillance aircraft and patrols on behalf of the Australian Customs Service Coastwatch operations.

 In 1999, National Jet Systems and its subsidiaries including Surveillance Australia, were acquired by Cobham plc for £24.5 million.

 In 2006, Surveillance Australia was awarded the AUD1 billion Coastwatch contract that will see its aircraft operating through to 2020.
 This contract saw operations be restricted to only 10 de Havilland Canada Dash 8 aircraft, retiring the previously mixed fleet including the Reims F406 Caravan II.
 This contract was due to be succeeded by the 2018 announcement by the Australian Government for the Future Maritime Surveillance Capability (FMSC), followed by an RFI release in October 2018.

 In 2009, Surveillance Australia was rebranded to Cobham Aviation Services Australia - Special Mission to align its branding with the broader Cobham group.

 At the end of 2021, with the existing contract close to expiring, the Department of Home Affairs approved a contract variation to extend it by 6 years to 31 December 2027.

 In October 2022, Surveillance Australia was acquired by the American government services contractor Leidos, and will be operated locally by Leidos Australia.

+In May 2026, the Australian Border Force confirmed that its Civil Maritime Surveillance Contract, held by Leidos Australia, would not be renewed, with the Department of Home Affairs instead engaging Metrea Australia Pty Ltd to provide the service from 1 January 2028.
+Leidos is expected to continue operating the contract until the handover, with transition arrangements in place to manage continuity of aerial surveillance operations.